canonical/ubuntu-security-documentation/docs/security-features/process-memory/aslr.rst

 #########################################

-Address Space Layout Randomization (ASLR) is a security feature that randomizes memory allocations.
-The randomization may be performed by the kernel or by the ELF loader, depending on the type of ASLR.
+Address Space Layout Randomization (ASLR) is a security feature that randomizes the location of key memory areas.
+This is implemented jointly; the kernel randomizes the initial process layout (i.e., the stack and heap), while the user-space Executable and Linkable Format (ELF) loader randomizes the locations of the executable and its shared libraries.
 This makes it more difficult for attackers to reliably predict or locate memory addresses when attempting to read or corrupt memory.